ms/buildtogether.tech/src/thinking/index.md

 Finally, formative assessments can be used pre-emptively.
 I once had a professor start a math class by putting up a multiple choice question.
-It was pretty easy---I think everyone in the class got it---so he said, "All right, here's twenty minutes of your life I don't need to waste," and set aside a section of his slides.
+It was pretty easy—I think everyone in the class got it—so he said, "All right, here's twenty minutes of your life I don't need to waste," and set aside a section of his slides.
 He then did it again, and again, enough of us got it right that he said, "Here's another twenty minutes of your life I don't have to waste," and